 Lastly, the appeal of simplistic hypothesis testing reflects the professionalization of academia.
 Like other professions, academic disciplines strive to safeguard their autonomy and maximize the prestige and material benefits accruing to their members.
 One way to do this is to convince outsiders that the profession has specialized expertise.
-Thus, professions have powerful incentives to employ esoteric terminology and arcane techniques that make it difficult to evaluate what its members are saying.
-This tendency is apparent in the hypothesis-testing literature, as even a cursory reading of IR journals reveals.
+Thus, professions have powerful incentives to employ esoteric terminology and arcane techniques that make it difficult to evaluate what is being said.
+This tendency is apparent in the hypothesis testing literature, as even a cursory reading of IR journals reveals.

-Over time, professions also tend to adopt simple and impersonal ways to evaluate members.
-In the academy, this tendency leads to heavy reliance on 'objective' criteria - such as citation counts - in hiring and promotion decisions.
-In some cases, department members and university administrators might think that they do not have to read a scholar's work and form an independent opinion of its quality.
-Instead, they can simply calculate the individual's 'h-index' (Hirsch, 2005) and make personnel decisions on that basis.

-These tendencies encourage scholars to move away from theory and toward hypothesis testing.
-Such works often employ statistical techniques that require a significant investment of time to master.
-Those who lack such training cannot easily criticize these works, and some members of a department may not be able to tell if a colleague's research is truly significant.
+Over time, professions also tend to adopt simple and seemingly objective ways to evaluate members.
+Instead of relying on "old boy" networks, a professionalized field will use indicators of merit that appear to be impersonal and universal.
+In the academy, this tendency leads to the use of "objective" criteria-such as citation counts-when making hiring and promotion decisions.
+In extreme cases, department members and university administrators do not have to read a scholar's work and form an independent opinion of its quality; they can simply calculate the "h-index" (Hirsch 2005) and make personnel decisions on that basis.22 significant investment of time to master.
+Those who lack such training cannot easily criticize these works, and some members of a department may not be able to tell if a particular piece of research is truly significant.
 They will have to rely on appraisals from scholars who do the same kind of work or on some other measure of merit.
-When you do not understand someone's work but you still have to judge it, you will be tempted to ask 'How many articles has she published?' or 'How many other people cite his work?'
-In this way, reliance on esoteric terminology and arcane techniques inhibits others from directly evaluating scholarly merit.
+When you do not understand someone else's work and you still have to judge them, you will be tempted to ask simply "how many articles has she published?" or "how many other people cite his work?"
+In this way, reliance on esoteric terminology and arcane techniques inhibits others from evaluating scholarly merit directly.